Functional Skills FAQs

 Question papers and any other confidential material, e.g. answer booklets, must be stored securely at the centre’s registered address in a safe or secure lockable cupboard with restricted access in a secure locked room.
 The contents of all materials must be treated as strictly confidential and should not be shared with anyone other than those taking or administering the assessment.

-Once scheduled, centres cannot change the date or time of the assessment.
 If, for exceptional circumstances, changes are required then you must contact the team on 0151 494 2072 or email@example.com to discuss before the date/time of the scheduled assessments.

 If you have any concerns about a particular learner, and whether they will be able to achieve the full qualification by the last date for assessment, please contact us on firstname.lastname@example.org or 0151 494 2072 to speak to a member of the team.